Holy Trinity Catholic Primary School

 Week 2:

-Reading for pleasure is promoted with the vast collection of books in our libraries, book fairs and the celebration of World Book Day.
+Reading for pleasure also is promoted with the vast collection of books in our libraries, book fairs and the celebration of World Book Day.
 Our Early Reading Library contains the full set of Jolly Phonic reading books, so that pupils are reading texts that connect closely to their phonic knowledge.
-Other books, from a range of schemes such as Collins Big Cat, Oxford Reading Tree and Project X are in our libraries across school, are grouped by book band, to provide a clear progression through texts.
+Other books, from a range of schemes such as Collins Big Cat, Oxford Reading Tree and Project X are in our libraries across school, and are grouped by book band, to provide a clear progression through texts.

-Phonics Tracker is used with all children from Nursery to Year One and then for specific pupils, from Year Two upwards, to track attainment, progress and gaps in learning.
+Phonics Tracker is used with all children from Nursery to Year One and then for specific pupils from Year Two upwards, to track attainment, progress and gaps in learning.
 When a pupil is not on track with age-related expectations in reading, Catch Up intervention is put in place through group or 1:1 reading support, enabling them to catch up and achieve in line with their peers.

 So?